Call for Applications: Trump Administration

 Local Food Initiatives

-(August 6, 2019) Today, in support of the Trump Administration’s Executive Order on Promoting Agriculture and Rural Prosperity in America, the U.S. Environmental Protection Agency (EPA) announced an opportunity to apply for technical assistance for communities interested in revitalizing neighborhoods through development of local food systems.
+In support of the Trump Administration’s Executive Order on Promoting Agriculture and Rural Prosperity in America, the U.S. Environmental Protection Agency (EPA) announced an opportunity to apply for technical assistance for communities interested in revitalizing neighborhoods through development of local food systems.
 The assistance will be provided through the Local Foods, Local Places (LFLP) program.

 “By helping communities grow their local food system, Local Foods, Local Places helps improve people’s health, their environment, and the economy,” said EPA Regional Administrator Pete Lopez.
 “Today EPA is providing opportunities for more communities, particularly those in Opportunity Zones and other disadvantaged areas, by providing technical assistance and the expertise needed to provide access to healthier, locally produced food.”